As you can easily understand from the title, we will discuss how Google Analytics can help us analyze our website’s social traffic.

 First, let’s go through what you will see under the overview tab.

-Moreover, what you can do after viewing an overview report from your social report is asses what social media is helping your website get more traffic and where you need to improve.
+Moreover, after viewing an overview report from your social report is asses what social media is helping your website get more traffic and where you need to improve.

-One thing that we should keep in mind before making any decision that what channels suite your business because maybe the channel that is not performing better is not good for your target audience if that’s the case avoid the report.
+Before making any decision, we should keep in mind what channels suit your business because maybe the channel that is not performing better is not good for your target audience.
+If that’s the case, avoid the report.

 In your Network referrals tab, you can find out your session duration, page view on a specific channel.